Residency in Cornea and Contact Lenses

 Objective 2.
 The resident will provide 1 minor and 1 major presentation in the SUNY Friday Program for residents.
 The minor presentations will be formally evaluated.

 Objective 3.
-Under the mentorship of the program supervisor and other selected faculty, the resident will provide clinical and/or laboratory instruction to optometric interns rotating through the Specialty Contact Lens Service for at least 16 sessions during the Fall and Spring academic quarters.
+Under the mentorship of the program supervisor and other selected faculty, the resident will provide clinical and/or laboratory instruction to optometric interns rotating through the Anterior Segment / Contact Lens Service for at least 16 sessions during the Fall and Spring academic quarters.

 GOAL 5: To provide the resident with research/scholarly activity opportunities.